Interpreting Lambda Calculus in Domain-Valued Random Variables: Introduction

 \section{Introduction}

-There has been burgeoning interest in probabilistic programming languages in the last ten years and workshops on the topic now figure regularly as satellites of both programming languages conferences and machine learning conferences.
-The main motivation is building \emph{compositional} models of probabilistic processes and performing inference on them; see, for example, the thesis of Dan Roy~\cite{Roy11} or the papers on Church~\cite{Goodman08} and Anglican~\cite{Wood14}.
+There has been burgeoning interest in probabilistic programming languages in the last decade.
+The main motivation is building \emph{compositional} models of probabilistic processes and performing inference on them \cite{Roy11,Goodman08,Wood14}.
 For machine learning applications the notion of conditioning is fundamental and the striking results of \cite{Ackerman11,Ackerman19} show that this is a subtle issue.

 The combination of probability and higher type programming has been both technically challenging and important for the development of semantics for such languages.
 There are a variety of approaches based on probabilistic coherence spaces~\cite{Ehrhard14} or cones~\cite{Ehrhard17}, quasi-Borel spaces~\cite{Staton16,Heunen17,Vakar19} and Boolean-valued models~\cite{Bacci18b} which was based on Dana Scott's vision~\cite{Scott14}.
 Stochastic lambda-calculi have appeared~\cite{Borgstrom16,Dahlqvist20,Amorim21} with important contributions to the understanding of probability theory at higher type.
 The work on quasi-Borel spaces gives a cartesian closed category that can serve as the foundation for a typed higher-order probabilistic programming language~\cite{Heunen17}.